 Details on this funding program are outlined in the Recreation Facility Improvement Funding Policy.
-The program is funded by an annual allocation that is generated from the property tax base through a 0.5 mill levy applied to all taxable properties in the County.
+The program is funded by an annual allocation that is generated from the property tax base in the County.
 The intent is to ensure funds are available to cover a significant portion of future facility upgrades or the future replacement of existing recreation facilities throughout the County.
 Potential projects would need to fall into one of three categories outlined in the Policy.

 Category One – New Builds

 This category applies to new facilities that have not previously existed, or will be a complete replacement of a facility that has reached the end of it’s economic life and the most viable alternative is demolition and replacement.